andrewdavidmackenzie/flow/docs/introduction/structure.md

       for all flows to interact with the environment and perform IO
 * [flowstdlib](../../flowstdlib/README.md) - the flow "standard library" which contains a set of functions that can be used by flows being defined by the user
-* [provider](../../provider/README.md) - Library used to fetch content from file/http and find and fetch library content
 * [samples](../../samples/README.md) - A set of sample flows